Webcertain blog

 • build a long-term relationship

-• make sure your characters fit the strategy
+• make sure your characters fit your strategy